thomashzhang/thomaszhang.com/_posts/network+/2020-07-09-network-plus-glossary.md

 - **Full-Mesh Topology** - Every node connects to every other node, very redundant, but there's a lot of connections.
 - **Hub** - Connects network devices by taking in data and sending that data to all connected devices.
 This is not used for the most part today as switches are used more often.
 - **Hub-and-Spoke Topology** - Like Star, but the end devices can also connect to different hubs.
 Think Star Topology, but the end devices can connect to more that one central device.
+- **ICMP (Internet Control Message Protocol)** - Think about the `ping` command.
+"The Internet Control Message Protocol is an internet layer protocol used by network devices to diagnose network communication issues.
+ICMP is mainly used to determine whether or not data is reaching its intended destination in a timely manner.
+Commonly, the ICMP protocol is used on network devices, such as routers."
 - **IEEE 802.11** - WiFi (a, b, g, n, ac)
 - **IEEE 802.3** - Ethernet
 - **IR (Infrared)** - Line of sight communication with the infrared frequency.
 Think remote controls.
 - **LAN (Local Area Network)** - A type of network that is generally a around a few hundred meters.
 Think business - all those office devices are connected through a LAN.
+- MAC (Media Access Control) - Physical addressing system where each Network Interface Card has a hardcoded 48-bit address.
 - **MAN (Metropolitan Area Network)** - Think up to 25 miles.
 An example would be the police department in a city or a bunch of college campuses.
 - **NFC (Near Field Communication)** - Shorter distance than RFID.
 Communication of two electronic devices within 4-cm range.
 - **PAN (Personal Area Network)** - A type of network generally in a much smaller range (usually < 10 meters between connections).
 As an example, a bluetooth watch connected to your phone is considered a personal area network.
 USB connections are usually also considered a PAN.
 - **Peer-to-Peer Model** - Think torrents or Bitcoin.
 Each device connects to peer devices to share files and connect.
 The benefit is redundancy and lower costs as there's no server involved.
 - **Ring Topology** - Cable runs in a circular loop and each device is connect on the ring.
 Only when a token ring is obtained by the device, then the device can talk on the network.
 Also not used that often today.
 - **RFID (Radio Frequency ID)** - Electromagnetic to read data from a chip.
+- **RTP (Real-time Transport Protocol)** - Layer 5.
+"The Real-time Transport Protocol is a network protocol for delivering audio and video over IP networks.
+RTP is used in communication and entertainment systems that involve streaming media, such as telephony, video teleconference applications including WebRTC, television services and web-based push-to-talk features."
 - **Server** - A device that clients can connect to and provide network functionality.
 - **Star Topology** Devices are connected directly to a central device (think of a star pattern).
 Downside is if the central device goes down, the entire network goes down.
 - **Switch** - Like a hub, but forwards traffic only to the devices that are requested (and not a general broadcast).
+- **TCP (Transmission Control Protocol)** - Layer 4 protocol.
+Allows for reordering and ensure data is sent and not lost.
+Used for transmitting files and important data.
+- **TDM (Time-Division Multiplexing)** - For base-band models, all users use a share of the time to communicate on the network.
+StatTDM (Statistical Time-Division Multiplexing) is a variant of TDM that dynamically allocates time slots.
+FDM (Frequency-Division Multiplexing) allows each client on a base-band model transmit over a specific frequency (like Broadband).
+- **UDP (User Datagram Protocol)** - Layer 4 protocol.
+Transports segments in a unreliable way.
+This is useful for things like Skype where not every single data packet is important.
 - **WAN (Wide Area Network)** - A type of network that physically connects two geographically separated network locations (ex.
 Los Angeles and San Francisco) and are connected through a tunnel.
 Two business in two different states can be connected through a WAN.
 - **Z-Wave** - Short range low-latency data transfer technology.